AMB272/URL-Shortner-Application/README.md

 # URL Shortner Application
- A URL Shortner application using Django and python
+ A URL Shortner application using Django and Python